Information about Coronavirus for our foreign clients

 A lot is being asked of our employees at the moment.
 We have a social obligation not to become infected and to make sure we don’t put others at risk.
 Therefore, we have decided to take the following precautions:

 Can I just receive maternity visits?

-For maternity there is a maximum of 2 persons per day.
-During the maternity nurse's presence, maternity visits can only be received in consultation with the maternity nurse.
+For maternity there is no maximum per day.
 Agreements can be made about this together with the maternity nurse.

 Visit maternity hotel

 The partner and 2 adult visitors are welcome at the same time in the maternity hotel.
 In total, a maximum of 4 children under the age of 13 may be present with the partner and the visitors (maximum 2 children per adult), if desired.
 Visitors and children are welcome until 9 pm.
 There is no longer a maximum number of visitors per day.
 Partner, brother / sister and visitors are of course not allowed to have Corona-related complaints.